Curie temperature: Composite materials

 Composite materials, that is, materials composed from other materials with different properties, can change the Curie temperature.
 For example, a composite which has silver in it can create spaces for oxygen molecules in bonding which decreases the Curie temperature as the crystal lattice will not be as compact.

 The alignment of magnetic moments in the composite material affects the Curie temperature.
-If the materials moments are parallel with each other the Curie temperature will increase and if perpendicular the Curie temperature will decrease as either more or less thermal energy will be needed to destroy the alignments.
+If the material's moments are parallel with each other, the Curie temperature will increase and if perpendicular the Curie temperature will decrease as either more or less thermal energy will be needed to destroy the alignments.

 Preparing composite materials through different temperatures can result in different final compositions which will have different Curie temperatures.
 Doping a material can also affect its Curie temperature.

 The density of nanocomposite materials changes the Curie temperature.
 Nanocomposites are compact structures on a nano-scale.
 The structure is built up of high and low bulk Curie temperatures, however will only have one mean-field Curie temperature.
-A higher density of lower bulk temperatures results in a lower mean-field Curie temperature and a higher density of higher bulk temperature significantly increases the mean-field Curie temperature.
+A higher density of lower bulk temperatures results in a lower mean-field Curie temperature, and a higher density of higher bulk temperature significantly increases the mean-field Curie temperature.
 In more than one dimension the Curie temperature begins to increase as the magnetic moments will need more thermal energy to overcome the ordered structure.